voiceip/tinyphone/README.md

 Ensure the LIBPATH in Visual Studio project properties for tinyphone accurately points to the directories where the compiled libraries are located, including the correct path for libcurl and other dependencies.

-**Note for Visual Studio 2019** double check the `E:\lib\curl\builds` directory and verify that sub directory `libcurl-vc-x86-release-dll-ipv6-sspi-winssl` matches the LIBPATH Visual Studio tends to create the directory: `libcurl-vc**19**-x86-release-dll-ipv6-sspi-winssl`
+**Note for Visual Studio 2019** double check the `E:\lib\curl\builds` directory and verify that sub directory `libcurl-vc-x86-release-dll-ipv6-sspi-winssl` or `libcurl-vc**19**-x86-release-dll-ipv6-sspi-winssl` matches with what is on you LIBPATH.
-You can update the LIBPATH to match `libcurl-vc**19**-x86-release-dll-ipv6-sspi-winssl` (doc)[https://learn.microsoft.com/en-us/cpp/build/reference/libpath-additional-libpath?view=msvc-170] or manually rename the folder to match what is in your LIBPATH
+1. You can update the LIBPATH so that they match (doc)[https://learn.microsoft.com/en-us/cpp/build/reference/libpath-additional-libpath?view=msvc-170]

+2. or manually rename the folder to match what is in your LIBPATH

 ## Issues & Contribution